-Although not every meal we ate in Bratislava can be classified as traditionally Slovak, we wanted to share where and what we ate to a) make you hungry and b) introduce you to places you might want to try on your next visit to Slovakia’s capital city.
+Although not every meal we ate in Bratislava can be classified as traditional Slovak cuisine, we wanted to share where and what we ate to a) make you hungry and b) introduce you to places you might want to try on your next visit to Slovakia’s capital city.

 Bratislava Flagship Restaurant

-I ordered the bryndza-filled dumplings (bryndzové pirohy).
+I ordered the bryndza-filled dumplings (bryndzové pirohy), a traditional Slovakian dish.
 This heavy entree is potato dumplings made from potato dough, filled with special slovak bryndza (sheep) cheese and topped with smotana (like sour cream), spring onion and bacon.

 The Slovak Pub

-A sister-restaurant to the Flagship Restaurant, this 11-room pub just outside of Old Town also offers some of the most authentic, traditional Slovak food in town.
+A sister-restaurant to the Flagship Restaurant, this 11-room pub just outside of Old Town also offers some of the most authentic, traditional Slovakian food in town.

 Following a long day of exploring the city, we needed a refreshing and relaxing beverage.
 Sam ordered a dark Zlatý Bažant (local Slovak beer) and I ordered a Slovak white wine, Welschriesling (Rizling Vlašský).

 I went with the eastern Slovak schnitzel (východniarsky rezeň)– chicken breast, green beans, ham and cheese, served with roasted potatoes.
-It was ok; lacking in flavor just a little.
+It was just ok; lacking a little in flavor.